🅭

 Updates and new features

-I bought the Moto 360 in early April, and wanted to write a review about it after using it for two weeks.
+I bought the Motorola Moto 360 in early April, and wanted to write a review about it after using it for two weeks.
 In the meantime, Google had announced the Android Wear 5.1 update and the Motorola Blog enthusiastically teased “new features like Wi-Fi connectivity, new gestures and easy-to-draw emojis” on the same day as the announcement from Google.

 “These new features and more will be available for Moto 360 in the next few weeks”, the blog promised.
 I thought I’d better wait for the update before writing my review as the update would unlock Wi-Fi and other hardware related functionality.